 Knowing about yourself and your interests, favourite subjects, work preferences, values and also knowing what jobs are out there that may suit those areas takes expertise and understanding.

-If you are unsure about any of these things, if you need someone to help you plan for your future career then take advantage of the free half hour “Choose Your Service” Session with Jo or Kate at Expand Careers Consulting.
+If you are unsure about any of these things, if you need someone to help you plan for your future career then take advantage of the free half-hour “Right Service For You” Session with Jo or Kate at Expand Careers Consulting.
 Booking a consultation with a Career Counsellor is your first step to taking control of your working life.